Bryan Simonaire: Electoral reform

 During the 2015 legislative session, Simonaire testified against a bill to restore voting rights for ex-felons.

 In May 2020, Simonaire asked Governor Larry Hogan to call a special session to pass election integrity bills, expressing concern that the use of mail-in ballots in the 2020 elections would lead to voter fraud.

 During the 2021 legislative session, Simonaire introduced a package of election reform bills, including voter ID laws and signature verification on mail-in ballots, citing what he called "major deficiencies" in the 2020 United States presidential election.
 The package failed to move out of committee, and many bills from the package were reintroduced in 2022.
 He also supported a bill to shift control of local election boards to whichever party had a majority of registered voters in each jurisdiction, and sought to amend a bill to expand early voting centers to require local boards of elections to consider "geographical distance" in deciding where to locate early voting centers.

 Simonaire opposed the congressional maps drawn by the Legislative Redistricting Advisory Committee (LRAC), of which he was a member, instead supporting maps drawn by Governor Larry Hogan's Maryland Citizens Redistricting Commission.
 During the LRAC's map drawing process, he pressed for a bipartisan map drawing process and hoped legislators would produce a single map, but predicted that Democrats on the commission would pass their own map.
 He criticized the commission's final congressional and legislative maps as "seriously gerrymandered".
 After Judge Lynne A. Battaglia struck down the state's congressional maps in March 2022, Simonaire criticized Democrats for not including Republicans in the process of drafting a new map.

+In July 2026, Simonaire published an attack ad against Question 3, referring to the proposed constitutional amendment was the "Maryland's Voter Suppression Act of 2026".

 Environment

 Simonaire is an environmentalist and has expressed willingness to work with legislators to pass a bipartisan climate bill.
 He voted in favor of bills to ban fracking and foam containers in Maryland.

 Simonaire was critical of Maryland's "Rain Tax" and introduced legislation in 2013 to offset the fee in Anne Arundel County.
 In 2015, he voted in favor of a bill to make the rain tax optional for Maryland's largest jurisdictions.

 During the 2021 legislative session, Simonaire expressed concern with the Climate Solutions Now Act, which he said would force jurisdictions to choose between planting more trees and protecting local sewage projects.
 After it was reintroduced in 2022, he objected to provisions that would require large buildings to become carbon neutral by 2040 and expressed that legislators should instead focus on climate solutions "starting at the regional level".

+During the 2026 legislative session, Simonaire was the only Republican state senator to vote for the Utility RELIEF Act, an omnibus energy bill introduced by Governor Wes Moore and Democratic legislative leaders.